freeCodeCamp/freeCodeCamp/guide/english/algorithms/boundary-fill/index.md

 ---

 ## Boundary Fill
-Boundary fill is the algorithm used frequently in computer graphics to fill a desired color inside a closed polygon having the same boundary color for all of its sides.
+Boundary fill is the algorithm used frequently in computer graphics to fill the desired color inside a closed polygon having the same boundary color for all of its sides.

 The most approached implementation of the algorithm is a stack-based recursive function.